The aim of the agile design process

 With UX design and advanced UX research methods, we can build more agile development processes.
 Here are the 4 most important standpoints:

 Problems can be identified in existing software or in the user’s life as well thanks to the UX research process.
 So we are going to develop functions that suffice real user demands.
 Some methods that you can use:

 UX designers have tools for building prototypes from an idea in a short period of time.
 Prototypes are the best way to try out more ideas simultaneously.
 And we iterate them.
 It is easier to make changes on a prototype than a pixel perfect design, or a running code.

 The prototypes are tested before we create the detailed design and send it to the programming phase.
 Plans are ready to go to the next stages if they worked well for users.

 We involve the whole team in the process.
 We, designers, are not lonely fighters.
 We are connectors.
 Connectors between users, developers and business leaders.
 We arrange workshops which gives us a great opportunity to gather the whole team together so we can brainstorm or make decisions cooperatively.
 And last but not at least, the final wireframes are better than any written specification.
 They show every feature and how they work.

 We like to form the design sprint process to be able to run a whole design iteration phase.
-This means that the designers do the design tasks and researchers do the user testing (or other type of research).
-So at the next meeting they can present the new design and the feedback from the users as well.
+This means that the designers do the design tasks and researchers do user testing (or other types of research).
+So at the next meeting, they can present the new design and the feedback from the users as well.